 Note that an EEPROM write operation will block all software programming to Flash.
-Reading the Fuse and Lock bits from software will also be prevented during the EEPROM write operation.
-It is recommended that the user check the status bit (EEWE) in the EECR Register and verify that the bit is cleared before writing to the SPMCR Register.
+Reading the Fuses and Lockbits from software will also be prevented during the EEPROM write operation.
+It is recommended that the user checks the status bit (EEWE) in the EECR register and verifies that the bit is cleared before writing to the SPMCR register.

-Reading the Fuse and Lock bits from Software
+Reading the Fuse- and Lock Bits from Software

 It is possible to read both the Fuse and Lock bits from software.
 To read the Lock bits, load the Z-pointer with \$0001 and set the BLBSET and SPMEN bits in SPMCR.
 If an LPM instruction is executed within three CPU cycles after the BLBSET and SPMEN bits are set in SPMCR, the Lock bits will be written to the destination register.
 The BLBSET and SPMEN bits will auto-clear upon completion of reading the Lock bits or if no LPM/SPM instruction is executed within three/four CPU cycles.
-When BLBSET and SPMEN are cleared, LPM will work as described in "Constant Addressing Using the LPM Instruction" on page 16 and in the Instruction Set manual.
+When BLBSET and SPMEN are cleared, LPM will work as described in "Constant Addressing Using the LPM Instruction" on page 16 and in the Instruction set Manual.

 The algorithm for reading the Fuse bits is similar to the one described above for reading the Lock bits.
 But when reading the Fuse bits, load \$0000 in the Z-pointer.
-When an LPM instruction is executed within three cycles after the BLBSET and SPMEN bits are set in the SPMCR, the Fuse bits can be read in the destination register as shown below.
+When an LPM instruction is executed within three cycles after the BLBSET and SPMEN bits are set in the SPMCR, the Fuse-bits can be read in the destination register as shown below.

-Fuse and Lock bits that are programmed will be read as zero.
+Fuse- and lock bits that are programmed, will be read as zero.

-Program Memory Lock bits
+Program Memory Lock Bits

-The ATmega161 MCU provides six Lock bits that can be left unprogrammed ("1") or can be programmed ("0") to obtain the additional features listed in Table 40.
-The Lock bits can only be erased to "1" with the Chip Erase command.
+The ATmega161 MCU provides six Lock bits which can be left unprogrammed ('1') or can be programmed ('0') to obtain the additional features listed in Table 39.
+The Lock bits can only be erased to '1' with the Chip Erase command.